Choose your subject carefully

 Using a low ISO and closing down your aperture will also help.
 This, combined with a fast shutter speed will block out any ambient light - especially helpful if you’re on your first dive of the day and you are shooting alongside bright ambient light.

 Most cameras will struggle to produce black backgrounds in very bright conditions, so shooting black backgrounds on early morning dives when ambient light is at its brightest can be challenging.
 We find it far easier to achieve a black background when shooting; on deep dives, in the late afternoon or on a cloudy day.
 At night is even better for obvious reasons!
 We always choose to shoot wide angle on our first dive for the day when the light is at its best, and move to close focus, macro and super-macro shots for afternoon and night dives.

-Conditions were cloudy.
+These images were shot under dark cloudy conditions.
 High shutter speed, low ISO and a small aperture were used.

 Respect your subject

 We don’t need to tell you that throwing a Spanish Dancer into the water column is not on.
 So if your subject is not positioned perfectly and you can’t achieve a black background by using your strobes and camera settings then just be content to move on and photograph something else.
 Touching, harassing or moving an animal for the perfect photograph has no place in underwater photography.